 Creating valuable content is all about getting inside your customers’ heads and answering their biggest questions.

 Good content is well-written

 If your content is well-written it will be easier to read for both your potential customers and Google.
 It also builds trust that you are a legitimate authority on the topic matter.
 Despite the fact that financial planning and wealth management are complex topics, your users will respond best if the content is easy to read and devoid of jargon.

 Unfortunately, many people don’t read articles on the first pass—they scan.
 So make sure your articles are skimmable.
 Write enticing, yet informative, headlines and include subheads throughout the page that provide the reader with key pieces of information.

 The best wealth-building strategies from 2008 probably aren’t of interest to your customers, so it’s essential to update your content frequently.
 Studies also suggest that Google monitors content freshness, so posting new content can potentially improve your search rankings.
 This doesn’t, however, mean you need to post a new blog every day.

 Ensuring your content is timely comes down to two factors: churning out new content and updating old content.
 The more content you post, the more your users have to explore on your site, so creating a hefty library of content can only help with your rankings.
 By regularly posting, it also ensures you’re creating content that is timely.

-But you’ve no doubt heard (or seen for yourself) that a good chunk content—38% according to some research—of blog traffic comes from compounding blog posts or older posts whose traffic grows steadily over time.
+But you’ve no doubt heard (or seen for yourself) that a good chunk content of blog traffic comes from compounding blog posts or older posts whose traffic grows steadily over time.
 So one of the best ways to grow older posts while keeping the information relevant, is to conduct regular audits and update old blogs posts with new information.